What is Apache Iceberg?

 Two questions that come up often:

 Iceberg is not Parquet.
-Parquet is a file format for storing columnar data efficiently.
-Iceberg is a table format that manages a collection of Parquet files — it adds the metadata layer that gives those files transactional semantics, schema management, and partition tracking.
-Iceberg tables almost always store data as Parquet, but they could use ORC or Avro instead.
+Parquet is a file format for columnar data storage.
+Iceberg is a table format managing a collection of Parquet files -- it adds the metadata layer for transactional semantics, schema management, and partition tracking.
+Iceberg tables almost always store data as Parquet, but could use ORC or Avro.
 Parquet alone has no concept of tables, schemas, or transactions.

 Iceberg is not a database.
-There's no Iceberg server process to run.
+There's no server process to run.
 It's a specification plus libraries.
-The "database-like" features come from the metadata layer living alongside the data files in object storage, interpreted by whichever engine you're using.
+The "database-like" features come from the metadata layer alongside data files in object storage, interpreted by whichever engine you use.

 Netflix, Apple, Airbnb, LinkedIn, Salesforce, Tencent, and Bloomberg are among the organizations running Iceberg at production scale.